Beyond Tunnel Vision

 As you open your mind to the entire business—as Hamilton did as a lowly dishwasher—your mind will no longer feel trapped in a rut.
 It’s a liberating experience.
 Your mind expands toward the integrating mentality we were supposed to have.

-What happens after two weeks of Project Curiosity?
+What Happens After Two Weeks of Project Curiosity?

 Project Curiosity isn’t the destination—it’s the essential first step.
 After two weeks of expanding your awareness, your mind will naturally start noticing things it never saw before: